Skip to main content

-Materialize and serve declarative features
+Materialize declarative features

 After you have created your declarative feature definitions, which are stored in Unity Catalog, you can produce feature data from your source table using the feature definitions.
 This process is called materializing your features.
 Databricks creates and manages Lakeflow Spark Declarative Pipelines to populate tables in Unity Catalog for model training and batch scoring or online serving.